-The only other case the Ninth Circuit cited-without discussion or explanation-to distinguish Section 1089 from charitable deduction programs with respect to the Establishment Clause is Regan.
+The only other case the Ninth Circuit cited without discussion or explanation-to distinguish Section 1089 from charitable deduction programs with respect to the Establishment Clause is Regan.
 461 U.S. 540.
 Regan, however-an appeal from the denial of tax-exempt status by a group lobbying on federal taxation issues-has no relation to Establishment Clause challenges to government programs.
 Indeed the word "Establishment" is wholly absent from the case.
 The First Amendment aspects of Regan are limited to the Free Speech Clause, which no party contends is at issue here.

 In sum, the Ninth Circuit can find no support in this Court's precedent-or other law-to distinguish Section 1089 from functionally equivalent programs that have been held constitutional.
-The lower court's analysis thus urges the absurd and untenable result of invalidating federal charitable tax deductions.2
+The lower court's analysis thus urges the absurd and untenable result of invalidating federal charitable tax deductions.

-2 Religious organizations have received more donations than any other type of charity; in 2008, they received 34.7 percent of all charitable contributions, compared to 13.3 percent for educational organizations.
-National Center for Charitable Statistics, Quick Facts About Nonprofits (2008), http://nccs.urban.org/statistics/quickfacts.cfm.
+&lt;sup>2 Religious organizations have received more donations than any other type of charity; in 2008, they received 34.7 percent of all charitable contributions, compared to 13.3 percent for educational organizations.
+National Center for Charitable Statistics, Quick Facts About Nonprofits (2008), http://nccs.urban.org/ (follow "Quick facts & figures" hyperlink under "U.S. Nonprofit Sector" section) (last visited August 2, 2010).
 While the ultimate recipients of the donated funds-who may be seeking food, shelter, medical services, etc.-have their options circumscribed by taxpayer decisions, deductions for donations to religious charities have passed constitutional muster.

-C. The Ninth Circuit Invented a Distinction Between Parent and Taxpayer Choice That Is Irrelevant to Establishment Clause Analysis
+C. The Court Below Invented a Distinction Between Parent and Taxpayer Choice That Is Irrelevant to Establishment Clause Analysis

-Finally, the choice of which STO to donate to-and the choice of whether to donate to an STO at all-remains at the taxpayers' sole discretion.
+Finally, the choice of which STO to donate to-and the choice of whether to donate to an STO at all remains at the taxpayers' sole discretion.
 The Ninth Circuit seems to apply to the free, private, everevolving choices of countless Arizona taxpayers the same constraints imposed on government decisions by the Establishment Clause.
 As the Arizona Supreme Court recognized in analyzing this very statute, however, "[t]he decision-making process is completely devoid of state intervention or direction and protects against the government 'sponsorship, financial support, and active involvement' that so concerned the framers of the Establishment Clause."
 Kotterman v.
 Killian, 972 P.2d 606, 614 (Ariz.
 1999) (quoting Waltz v.
 Tax Comm'n of New York, 397 U.S. 664,668 (1970)).

-Nonetheless, the Ninth Circuit attempts to distinguish the statutory scheme in Section 1089 by arguing that "unlike parents, whose choices directly affect their children, taxpayers have no structural incentives under Section 1089 to direct their contributions primarily for secular reasons, such as the academic caliber of the schools to which a STO restricts aid, rather than for sectarian reasons" Winn, 562 F.3d at 1022 (panel).
+Nonetheless, the Ninth Circuit attempts to distinguish the statutory scheme in Section 1089 by arguing that "unlike parents, whose choices directly affect their children, taxpayers have no structural incentives under Section 1089 to direct their contributions primarily for secular reasons, such as the academic caliber of the schools to which an STO restricts aid, rather than for sectarian reasons . . . ."
+Winn, 562 F.3d at 1022 (panel).
 In doing so, the court not only ignores the aforementioned federal charitable tax deduction system-which has been upheld as constitutional despite involving purely taxpayer choice-but provides no sound reason for accepting its characterization of taxpayer motivations.
+Indeed the lower court's characterization is both untenable in theory and false in practice.